kachurovskiy/nanoels/h2/README.md

 - Test the automatic stop and other ELS functionality before relying on it
 - **In case of unexpected movements, disengage the half-nut or use the emergency power off switch**

+## Switching between metric and imperial

+Use button that is second from the bottom in the vertical row of buttons to change the system of measurement between:

+- Metric (mm)
+- Inch
+- TPI

+It affects how the pitch and position is displayed and changes, move steps for precision moves.

 ## Setting pitch

 Pitch is the distance that carriage will move when the spindle makes the full turn.
 For example, M14 thread uses 2mm pitch.

 Select the desired pitch using `-` and `+` buttons or `0.10mm`, `1mm` and `2mm` shortcut buttons in the top row.
 If you keep the buttons pressed, the pitch starts changing faster after a few seconds.

 Use negative pitch values e.g. `-2mm` to cut left-to-right threads.
-Do do that, hold the `-` button until the pitch drops below 0 to the required value.
+Do do that, you have 2 options:

+- hold the `-` button until the pitch drops below 0 to the required value
+- or press the bottom-right button to toggle the pitch sign between `+` and `-`

 Some inch threads require setting the micron part (3rd precision point) of the pitch, to do that click the `Step` button until you're in the `0.001mm` mode.
 Now clicking `-` or `+` buttons will change the pitch by a micron.